 Worn Brake Pads

-When a brake pad wears out, a metal tab called a wear indicator comes into contact with the rotor.
-This creates a squealing noise that indicates that your MINI Cooper requires a brake pad change.
+When a brake pad wears out, a metal tab called a wear indicator may come into contact with the rotor on some types of pads.
+But most pads don’t have this tab, so yours might not.
+When the lining on the pad is gone, you get some scrubbing noises where the metal backing pad is directly contacting the rotor.
+This may, in the early stages, cause a squealing noise that indicates that your MINI Cooper requires a brake pad change if your pads have this metal tab.
 This issue also makes your brakes squeak at low speeds.

 Overheated and Glazed Brakes